How to Get Rid of Termites: 6 Homeowners Share Their Solutions

 6 Ways to Eliminate Termites

 Termite reproductives or swarmers can survive for up to 25 years, according to MyMove (2022).
-To deal with a termite infestation, it is best to call in a termite control specialist.
-In order to decrease the degree of structural damage and make your home less appealing to termites, you should also use DIY techniques and preventative measures.
+It is best to call in a termite control specialist to deal with a termite infestation.
+You should also use DIY techniques and preventative measures to decrease structural damage and make your home less appealing to termites.
 Think about the following advice from homeowners:

 1. Use baits.

-Installing consumer baits around the ground of your home’s foundation is an efficient technique to deal with termites.
+Installing consumer baits around the ground of your home’s foundation is an efficient technique for dealing with termites.
 Termite baits include toxins that are intended to inhibit termite growth.
-The toxins’ effect may be gradual but any termites having poisons on them would unknowingly distribute the poison to the other termites.
+The toxins’ effect may be gradual, but any termites having poisons on them would unknowingly distribute the poison to the other termites.
 It could take several days to two weeks to entirely eradicate the termite colony, depending on the severity of the infestation.

 2. Apply termiticides.